2017 A to Z: Letter H…

-A funny story about my Holly tree is that the neighbor often teased me about it.
+A funny story about my Holly tree is how the neighbor often teased me about it.
 She was already in high school and several years older than me and she liked to tease me, telling me it was her tree; the tree sat almost on the property line.
 One day I went running into mama telling her that Jackie said that my Holly tree is hers.
 Well, I guess mama had had enough and told me to go tell Jackie that if it was her tree, then move it in her yard.
 I can just picture me flying back out the back door telling Jackie to move that tree if it was hers.
 I think that pretty much ended the ownership of the Holly Tree!

 I grew up during the age of Aquarius…. the hippie generation of the 1960’s.
 It began with the music of the Beatles and quickly transformed me into a bell-bottom, flower power hippie.
 I had all the hippie style clothing of the times from the hats like the Beatles wore, to Nehru-style jackets, and the wide bell-bottom pants.
 Many of those wide pants were hip huggers which required wide belts.

 One of my favorite pair of pants was my hip hugger bold blue pants with the large colored flowers all over – they were my “flower power” pants.
 I sure wish I’d kept them.
 LOL The one pair of pants I kept for several years after I married was a light pink pair of jeans.
 I never remember having any blue jeans, but I did have jeans in other colors.
 Even after they didn’t fit anymore, I held onto them; don’t we all think one day, you’ll fit into them again!
 Finally, I parted with them!
 I bought them in my favorite shopping store in Perry called Tot’s to Teen’s… all the teenage girls shopped there.

 A couple of my “flower power” pant outfits!
 Love seeing granddaddy’s old Chevy in the background.
 I used to hate when I had to drive it – now I’d love to have it!